sybrew/the-seo-framework/readme.txt

 		* For example, if a post type doesn't support title, you will always get "Untitled" as an SEO title, unless overwritten.
 If a post type no longer supports the "excerpt" field, it won't be used for description generation anymore.
 	* Terms that have child terms with posts no longer have their SEO meta settings erroneously indicate `noindex` is the default state.
 		* This also affects quick-edit and the SEO Bar.
-	* TODO Addressed a regression in the Block Editor where TSF's tooltips were rendered behind other elements.
+	* Addressed a regression in the Block Editor where TSF's tooltips were rendered behind other elements.
-		* Didn't we already fix this?

 **For developers**